trungtrinh44/SVHN/README.md

  on test set.
 - The second model is Convolutional Neural Network which is contained in the folder CNN.
 The script ```train_cnn.py``` is used to train this model on training set and ```eval_cnn.py``` is used to evaluate this model on test set.
+- The third model is Histogram of Oriented Gradient combined with Support Vector Machine.
+The script ```train_eval_hog_svm.py``` is used to train and evaluate this model.
 - To run these script first download the training and testing data from [SVHN](http://ufldl.stanford.edu/housenumbers/).
 - To train the CNN model run ```python train_cnn.py '--data_dir [path to data] --log_dir [path for log files]'```
 - To train the HOG_ANN model run ```python train_hog_ann.py '--data_dir [path to data] --log_dir [path for log files]'```